Why This Search Intent Matters

 I completed my BCom degree with a strong interest in finance operations and reporting.
 Through coursework and project work, I built familiarity with Excel, accounting basics, and documentation accuracy.
 I am now looking for an entry-level role where I can grow into a dependable finance professional.

-- Keep the answer to about 60 to 90 seconds when spoken aloud.
+- Keep the answer to roughly 60 to 90 seconds when spoken aloud.

-- Start with your current academic or career identity, then move into relevant experience and future direction.
+- Start with your current identity, then move into relevant exposure and future direction.

-- Mention one concrete strength, project, or internship signal.
+- Use one concrete project, internship, or skill signal.

-- End with the role you are looking for instead of stopping at your background.
+- End with the role you want instead of stopping with your background.

 Common Mistakes to Avoid

-- Starting too far back in your personal story.
+- Starting too far back in your personal history.

-- Using generic personality words without any supporting detail.
+- Using only personality adjectives without any proof.

-- Speaking for too long before explaining what job you want now.
+- Speaking too long before explaining what job you want now.

 Use the Matching Tool

 A fresher answer works when it sounds simple, specific, and forward-looking.
 You do not need years of experience.
-You need a clear story that fits the role.
+You need a clear story that helps the interviewer see role fit quickly.